 Klinkhammer flies are a fantastically popular fly pattern that has caught trout and grayling all over Europe and now is gaining popularity in North America.
 The Klinkhammer is just like an iceberg: it gives it's best results when 90 per cent of it is under the water.
 The white top hackle makes it more visible to the fly fisher.
-We highly thesse flies.
-It does what it is designed to do.
-It imitates the natural insect and catches fish.
-If there is only one dry fly in your box, it must be klinkhammers!
+We highly recommend these flies, It does what it is designed to do.
+It imitates the natural emerging insect and catches fish.
+If there is only one dry fly in your box, it must be klinks!

 Plan the first cast don't cast immediately

 Watch where the rises are, they may be fish cruising forward or solitary fish stationary.

 Once you understand if it is a moving or stationary fish try and cast 12 inches to 36 inches ahead of the fish

 Maintain Make sure the fly line and leader do not drag the Klinkhammer aking its passage appear un-natural, if they start dragging the fly then upstream mend, i.e. flick the flyline and leader upstream so it stops dragging the fly.
 This will enable the fly to continue naturally to the end of the drift